Ganbin/cobalt2-4D/README.md

 2. Go to the `Active 4D Folder`
    1. Windows 7 and higher: {disk}\Users\{UserName}\AppData\Roaming\4D\
    2. MacOS: {disk}:Users:{UserName}:Library:Application Support:4D:
-3. Open the coresponding file.
+3. Open the corresponding file.
 4. Copy the part you like between the `<method_editor>` tag.

-## Important: Other Settings In This File
+## Important: Other Settings in This File

 It is important to notice that this file can contain other settings that you would like not to change.
-Be sure tu read your original file and the one with the Cobalt2 theme to only change the part that have the theme (between the `<method_editor>` tag)
+Be sure to read your original file and the one with the Cobalt2 theme to only change the part that has the theme settings (between the `<method_editor>` tag)

-In the `<method_editor>` there is some options you may want to keep.
+In the `<method_editor>` there are some options you may want to keep.

 The ones that come with the Cobalt2 theme are those :